MichaelBelgium/MV_AutoDeploy/README.md

 ### Vps
 * Import table.sql in your database
 * Edit the Config class in deploy.php so it would work for you.
 Afterwards put deploy.php on the webserver on your vps.
-* Add a webhook to the github/bitbucket page: repo settings > webhooks > add webhook; title free to choose, url should be `http://vps_ip_or_domain.tld/deploy.php`
+* Add a webhook to the github/bitbucket page: repo settings > webhooks > add webhook; title free to choose, url should be `http://vps_ip_or_domain.tld/deploy.php`.
+It should listen to events: issues (created, updated) and push.
 * Create an empty git repo in your main server gamemode directory: `cd /home/samp/myserver/gamemodes && git init`, if using a test server do the same but afterwards `git checkout <ur dev branch specified in Config and existing on remote/local>`
 * Same like locally, add the git remote link: `git remote add <link>` - yes the same one